-It explores the concept of a mutually beneficial supplier relationship and its importance for business outcomes, offering practical strategies to strengthen these partnerships.
+This article explores the concept of a mutually beneficial customer-supplier relationship and its importance for various industries, including digital services, manufacturing, retail, and commodities.
+It offers practical strategies to strengthen these partnerships and leverage them for business success.

 Understanding Customer-Supplier Relationships